 Today, most people use a cloud storage service.
-Even so, there are still very real security issues.
-For this reason, we always recommend encrypting sensitive files using software such as the free program TrueCrypt before entrusting them to the cloud.
+Even so, while cloud storage companies take security very seriously, there are still very real concerns about what kind of data you store on systems that could theoretically get hacked without your even knowing it happened.
+For this reason, we always recommend encrypting sensitive files before entrusting them to the cloud.

 Star Wars reference aside, Carbonite is the best outlet for unlimited storage space.
 Yes, that means unlimited space.
 Who needs unlimited space?
-Businesses, mostly, but also anyone who has, say, thousands of high-resolution photos could do with a worry free backup as well.
-The cloud-based service automatically downloads photos, movies, music and documents to the cloud from a variety of devices.
+Businesses, mostly, but also anyone who has, say, thousands of high-resolution photos could do with a worry-free backup as well.
+The cloud-based service automatically uploads photos, movies, music and documents to the cloud from a variety of devices.
 Automatic backups will keep your recent photos and files secure.

-The Lowdown: With a decent referral program, Carbonite is the affordable option for unlimited storage space.
+The Lowdown: Carbonite is an affordable option for unlimited storage space.

 To get started, just make an account and download the desktop client.
 This installs a folder where you can drag-and-drop files in order to transfer them to the cloud.
 You’ll see a pop-up notification anytime anything new is added to your account; if this annoys you, you can disable it in preferences.

-Speaking of collaborative projects, Dropbox boasts excellent sharing abilities.
+Dropbox boasts excellent sharing abilities.
 Invite someone to share a particular Dropbox folder with you and that folder will appear right on their desktop.
 You can also send a link to an individual document or image.
-Additionally, Dropbox offers the best Facebook integration of any service at the moment.
-Finally, folders full of images can be viewed as a gallery, making Dropbox a viable photo-sharing alternative to Picasa, Imgur, and Flickr.
+In addition, folders full of images can be viewed as a gallery, making Dropbox a viable photo-sharing alternative to Imgur and Flickr.

-The lowdown: Least amount of starting free space; best version-control backup; best Facebook integration; great sharing capabilities; good for multiple computers and devices.
+The lowdown: Least amount of starting free space; best version-control backup; great sharing capabilities; good for multiple computers and devices.

-Google Drive is the standard for cloud sharing services.
+Google Drive is great for anyone who prefers Google’s ecosystem.
 The web giant thrives on integration with Google’s other services, like Gmail and Google Docs.
-For the convenient price of absolutely nothing, you’ll get 15GB of Google Drive space, 10GB of Gmail storage and 1GB on Picasa (photos under 2048 x 2048 don’t take up any cloud space).
-Upgrades cost $2/month for 100GB and $10/month for 1TB.
+In fact, Google recently re-branded some of its services, and now Google Drive actually integrates Google Docs, Sheets, and Slides.
+For the low, low price of absolutely nothing, you’ll get 15GB of Google Drive space for files, Gmail, and Google Photos.
+Upgrades cost $2/month for 100GB, $10/month for 1TB, and $100/month for 10TB.
 Mobile support includes iPhone, iPad, and Android.

 Signing up is as simple as logging in with a Gmail address and password.
 From there, Google Drive appears right in your Google toolbar, just a click away from your email inbox.
 You can drag-and-drop files straight into your browser, or download the desktop client to have access to Google Drive as a folder, just like with Dropbox.

 But Google Drive’s standout features are its sharing and collaboration tools.
-Thanks to integration with Gmail, you can share files with a click, with or without requiring a password.
-And when you work with partners on the same word file, spreadsheet, or presentation, either separately or right at the same time, Google Drive marks the contributions of each person with differently colored labels to make clear what’s changed.
+Thanks to integration with Gmail and other Google services, you can share files with a click, with or without requiring a password.
+And when you work with partners on the same word file, spreadsheet, or presentation, either separately or right at the same time, Google Drive marks the contributions of each person with differently colored labels to make clear what has changed.

-The lowdown: Only service to integrate with Gmail and Google Docs; best sharing and collaboration capabilities; access files directly in-browser; edit documents directly in-browser; most economical file sharing service.
+The lowdown: Only service to integrate so closely with Gmail and Google Docs; best sharing and collaboration capabilities; access files directly in-browser; you can edit documents directly in-browser; one of the most economical file sharing services.